awabasif1/gyrobot/BUILD_GUIDE.md

   OpenCV's GPU module, using shared memory tile caching, which got preprocessing from X ms to Y ms."
-- "We measured every pipeline stage independently with CUDA events rather than wall-clock timing, so we knew exactly where latency was going."
+- "We measured every pipeline stage independently with CUDA events rather than wall-clock timing, so we knew exactly where latency was going — including the network hop, once we moved inference off the robot."
 - "Converting to TensorRT with FP16 quantization cut inference time from X ms to Y ms, which mattered because it's the difference between the robot reacting in time and not."
-- "We ran the full CUDA/TensorRT pipeline onboard a Jetson Nano with 2GB of RAM, not on a desktop GPU — which meant managing memory tightly enough to build and run a TensorRT engine within that budget, and running the whole system headless."
+- "We deliberately separated the safety-critical balance loop from the vision pipeline, so that neither GPU latency variance nor WiFi jitter could destabilize the robot — the balance loop simply continues on the last known command if a frame or a network packet is late."
-- "We deliberately separated the safety-critical balance loop from the vision pipeline so that GPU latency variance couldn't destabilize the robot."
+- "When the original onboard-Jetson plan became impractical due to hardware availability, we re-architected to run inference on a laptop GPU instead, with the robot carrying only a WiFi camera — without touching a single line of the CUDA/TensorRT pipeline code, because we'd designed the interface between perception and control as a clean serial protocol from day one."